Programming language: Tradeoffs

+Programming language design often involves tradeoffs.
+For example, features to improve reliability typically come at the cost of performance.
+Increased expressivity due to a large number of operators makes writing code easier but comes at the cost of readability.

-Natural language programming has been proposed as a way to eliminate the need for a specialized language for programming.
+Natural-language programming has been proposed as a way to eliminate the need for a specialized language for programming.
 However, this goal remains distant and its benefits are open to debate.
-Edsger W. Dijkstra took the position that the use of a formal language is essential to prevent the introduction of meaningless constructs, and dismissed natural language programming as "foolish".
+Edsger W. Dijkstra took the position that the use of a formal language is essential to prevent the introduction of meaningless constructs.
 Alan Perlis was similarly dismissive of the idea.
-Hybrid approaches have been taken in Structured English and SQL.

-A language's designers and users must construct a number of artifacts that govern and enable the practice of programming.
-The most important of these artifacts are the language specification and implementation.

 Specification

 The specification of a programming language is an artifact that the language users and the implementors can use to agree upon whether a piece of source code is a valid program in that language, and if so what its behavior shall be.

 A programming language specification can take several forms, including the following: